 The consequences of neglect, abuse, and violent crime can be devastating.
 Sufferers are often left feeling isolated, alone, and unsure of what to do next.

-If you, or someone you know, are an abuse survivor, our specialist team can help you move on, with all the strength and support you need to claim compensation from those responsible.
+If you, or someone you know, are an abuse survivor, our specialist team can help you move on; with all the strength and support you need to claim compensation from those responsible.

 We understand that recovery can be a long process – especially if your experience been particularly traumatic – so in every instance, we’ll take as much time as you need and keep everything completely confidential.
-And for many of our clients, claiming compensation has helped in their recuperation and provided some much needed closure.
+And for many of our clients, claiming compensation has helped in their recuperation and provided some much-needed closure.

 It can be daunting to speak to a solicitor so that’s why we’ve put together a specialist team with years of experience in physical and psychological abuse cases.
-Both David and Heather are experts in dealing with complex and unique cases and are dedicated in getting every survivor justice.

 Abuse and Criminal Injury - Frequently Asked Questions